alirezaghavaminia/InstallationDocumentations/7_centos7/pre_1_Making_local_RPM_repo/Making_local_RPM_repo.md

 # Making and Updating a local repo

+    requires sudo access

-## making
+## making the repo

 1. To make the repo first copy all of the RPM files in the target destination.
 For example (`/home/alireza/packages`) or wherever you like.
 Let me call this path `PREFIX` from now.

 1. change the ownership of the files `chown -R root.root $PREFIX`